What will happen to Donald Trump? | DW | 10.11.2020

 Barring a big twist — and with this leader you never know — current US President Donald Trump will be out one way or another on January 20, 2021.
 Here's what he might have in store, or what be in store for him, once he leaves the White House:

-A decades-old policy from the US Department of Justice — established in 1973 during the Watergate scandal that brought down President Richard Nixon — prevents courts from indicting a sitting president.
+A US Department of Justice policy — established in 1973 during the Watergate scandal that brought down President Richard Nixon — prevents courts from indicting a sitting president.
 Leaving the White House will strip Trump of that presidential immunity, exposing him to an avalanche of lawsuits that have piled up over the four years he's been in office.

-In the state of New York state both criminal and civil investigations into Trump Corporation business practices, including tax fraud, are currently ongoing.
+In the state of New York, both criminal and civil investigations into Trump's business practices are currently ongoing.
 The president also faces lawsuits from women who have accused him of sexual harassment.
 Trump could also find himself implicated in a hush money payment scandal that sent his former lawyer Michael Cohen to prison in 2019.
 Cohen was found guilty of violating US campaign law by paying two women to stay silent about extramarital affairs they had with Trump, at the time a Republican presidential candidate.
 Cohen said Trump ordered him to make the payments.

 It's possible that Trump might try to use his constitutional power to issue criminal pardons to clear himself before he leaves office.
 But no president has ever tried to pardon himself and it's unclear whether the move would hold up legally.